 - A test of maternal blood (called the AFP test, triple or quad screen) measures certain proteins the baby makes that cross into the mother’s blood.
 The levels of these proteins can give information on a baby’s chances of having certain birth defects such as spina bifida.

 - Ultrasounds, such as a targeted fetal anatomy scan, a fetal echocardiogram, fetal growth ultrasound monitoring, and/or fetal umbilical artery Doppler.
 Ultrasounds use sound waves to create a picture of the baby.
 These screens can look at the baby, the placenta, and the fluid around the baby.

 Your health care provider will likely discuss other screening tests to monitor your diabetes and the pregnancy such as blood tests, urine tests, non-stress tests and taking your blood pressure.

 I have to take medications for diabetes.
 Should I stop?

-No. It is not recommended to stop medications that treat diabetes without talking to your health care team because uncontrolled diabetes can cause pregnancy complications.
-Talk with your healthcare provider if you found out that you are pregnant.
+Talk with your healthcare providers before making any changes to your medication.
 Let them know about your pregnancy and discuss the benefits and risks of the particular medication(s) that you are taking.
-You can also discuss your medications with MotherToBaby by calling 866-626-6847, or by email or chat through our website: https://mothertobaby.wpengine.com/.
+You can also discuss your medications with MotherToBaby by calling 866-626-6847, or by email or chat through our website: https://mothertobaby.org/.*